cdancy/bitbucket-rest/README.md

 (e.g. POJO's) modeled after the json returned by `bitbucket`.

 Interacting with the remote service becomes transparent and allows developers to focus on getting things done rather than the internals of the API itself, or how to build a client, or how to parse the json.

+## On new features

+New Api's or endpoints are generally added as needed and/or requested.
+If there is something you want to see just open an ISSUE and ask or send in a PullRequest.
+However, putting together a PullRequest for a new feature is generally the faster route to go as it's much easier to review a PullRequest than to create one ourselves.
+There is no problem doing so of course but if you need something done now than a PullRequest is your best bet otherwise you may have to patiently wait for one of our contributors to take up the work.

 ## Latest release

 Can be sourced from jcenter like so: